Service · Cost-to-Serve

 Shorten

 Cut handle time on the tickets that still reach a human.
 AI copilots, better macros, tighter SOPs, integrated order/refund actions.
-A 90-second AHT reduction on 100K tickets is worth roughly $500K annually.
+A 90-second AHT reduction on 100K tickets can be worth roughly $500K annually, depending on fully loaded labor cost.

 03Lever